Global stocks, dollar gain as unclear U.S. election thwarts Democratic sweep

 (GRAPHIC: Global markets since Trump's election - )

-Reporting by Herbert Lash, additional reporting by Karen Brettell in New York; Editing by Bernadette Baum and Mark Heinrich
+Reporting by Herbert Lash in New York; Additional reporting by Karen Brettell in New York; Editing by Mark Heinrich and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.